The Neuro-Specific Human Rights Bill

 The right to cognitive liberty

 The right of individuals to use emerging neurotechnologies as well the protection of individuals from the coercive and unconsented use of such technologies.
 The right and freedom to control one’s own consciousness and electrochemical thought processes is the necessary substrate for just about every other freedom.
 Cognitive liberty is necessary to all other liberties, because it is their neuro-cognitive substrate.
 As such, cognitive liberty resembles the notion of ‘freedom of thought’ which is usually considered the essential justification of other freedoms such as freedom of choice, freedom of speech, freedom of press, and freedom of religion.
 Cognitive liberty is a conceptual update of freedom of thought that takes into account the power we now have, and increasingly will have to monitor, manipulate, and alter cognitive functions.
-Some legal scholars such as Boire and Sententia have interpreted the right to cognitive liberty with special focus on the protection of individual freedom and self-determination from the State.
+Some legal scholars such as Glen Boire and Wrye Sententia have interpreted the right to cognitive liberty with special focus on the protection of individual freedom and self-determination from the State.
 For example, Sententia has claimed that “the State cannot forcibly manipulate the mental states, and implicitly the brain states of individual citizens”.

 Given its conceptual complexity, cognitive liberty is multi-dimensional.
-Bublitz recognizes at least three “interrelated but not identical dimensions”.
+Christoph Bublitz recognizes at least three “interrelated but not identical dimensions”.
 These are: (i) the liberty to change one’s mind or to choose whether and by which means to change one’s mind; (ii) the protection of interventions into other minds to protect mental integrity, and (iii) the ethical and legal obligation to promoting cognitive liberty.
-These three dimensions configure cognitive liberty as a complex right which involves the prerequisites of both negative and positive liberties: the negative liberty of making choices about one’s own cognitive domain in absence of governmental or non-governmental obstacles, barriers or prohibitions; the negative liberty of exercising one’s own right to mental integrity in absence of constrains or violations from corporations, criminal agents or the government; and finally, the positive liberty of having the possibility of acting in such a way as to take control of one’s mental life.
+These three dimensions configure cognitive liberty as a complex right which involves the prerequisites of both negative and positive liberties: the negative liberty of making choices about one’s own cognitive domain in absence of governmental or non-governmental obstacles, barriers or prohibitions; the negative liberty of exercising one’s own right to mental integrity in absence of constraints or violations from corporations, criminal agents or the government; and finally, the positive liberty of having the possibility of acting in such a way as to take control of one’s mental life.

 The right to mental privacy